DAO-Decentralization/dark-dao/README.md

 We aren't sure how many people would go through the effort of managing their Ethereum account on a smart contract on another chain just to sell their DAO votes.
-That's why we've also designed the **Tokenized Dark DAO "Lite"**.
-Rather than having users create key-encumbered wallets, the Dark DAO contract manages all of that for them.
-Also, rather than having users scout out new bribes to accept, the Dark DAO contract runs its own auction for every DAO proposal, and anyone can bid to purchase the Dark DAO's votes.
-Ordinary users can simply purchase and hold an ERC-20 DAO token derivative (a Dark DAO token) that is redeemable for the underlying DAO token plus bribe money which the Dark DAO accumulates.
-While anyone can convert Dark DAO tokens to and from the underlying target-DAO tokens, we expect arbitrageurs to do this work for ordinary users.
+The **Tokenized Dark DAO "Lite"** allows users to purchase and hold an ERC-20 DAO token derivative (a *DD token*) on Ethereum that is redeemable for the underlying target-DAO token plus bribe money which the Dark DAO accumulates from selling votes.
+The Dark DAO contract manages all key-encumbered wallets for users and runs its own auction for every DAO proposal, allowing anyone to bid to purchase the Dark DAO's votes.
+The Dark DAO itself still runs on Oasis, but ordinary users could just buy the DD token on ordinary token markets and leave to arbitrageurs the task of converting the tokens and interacting with Oasis.
-Users who otherwise wouldn't vote in the target DAO or who are apathetic about voting outcomes would choose to purchase Dark DAO tokens rather than target-DAO tokens.

 ## Run test cases locally
 Requirements: